Employing children and young people

 In addition, young people must have a two-week break from any work during the school holiday in each calendar year.
 Read more on hours, rest breaks and the working week.

 You must do a risk assessment before taking on school-age workers, or review your existing risk assessment.
-Read more on managing the risks in your business.
+See health and safety risk assessment.

 Statutory maternity and paternity pay